B-Method: Click'n'Prove

 The Click'n'Prove tool provides an environment for the generation and discharge of proof obligations, for consistency and refinement checking.

+ProB

+ProB is a combined software animation tool and model checker for the B-Method.
+It enables the animation of many B specifications, and can also systematically check a specification for several types of errors.
+ProB includes constraint-solving facilities that can be used to aid in deadlock checking, model discovery, and test-case generation.
+The tool is developed by the STUPS group at the Heinrich Heine University Düsseldorf.

 Rodin

 The Rodin Platform is a tool that supports Event-B. Rodin is based on an Eclipse software IDE (integrated development environment) and provides support for refinement and mathematical proof.
-The platform is open source and forms part of the Eclipse framework It is extendable using software component plug-ins.
+The platform is open source and forms part of the Eclipse framework.
+It is extendable using software component plug-ins.
 The development of Rodin has been supported by the European Union projects DEPLOY (2008–2012), RODIN (2004–2007), and ADVANCE (2011–2014).